 Research Stipend Scholarships (RSS)

-Research Stipend Scholarships provide a living allowance of approximately $24,653 per annum (as determined each year by the Commonwealth).
+Research Stipend Scholarships provide a living allowance of approximately $27,596 per annum (in 2019, as determined each year by the Commonwealth).
 RSS places are awarded competitively in two rounds each year by the Research Committee.
 Applicants are usually awarded both an RFS and RSS.
 Recipients of the RSS must be enrolled full-time in a doctoral award.
 The RSS is available to both domestic and overseas students.